Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/08-conventions--naming.md

 ## File system arborescence

-- `view`
-  - strict hierarchical model: a component can only access sub-components, not siblings or parents
-- `services`
-  - data provider and manipulation
-- `controllers`
-  - Every time there is a need to share some state or stateful logic between different parts of the application it should be extracted into a component that we call a "controller".
-  - Important: major purpose of the controller is to share state or stateful logic only, not to sync the state with remote data.
-For that purpose we have a concept of a "service"

 ### Package structure
 Every package should ideally have exactly the same structure:
+* `package.json` just a normal package.json
+* `README.md` lightweight docs for this package
+* `/src/` contains all the source code for this package, including unit tests
+* `/src/embedded-deps/` (optional) = deps we copied internally to be no-deps (rare, for very small packages)

-/docs (optional) - detailed docs for the package, that render integration examples and props API /src - contains all the source code for this package, including unit tests /src0 (optional) contains unusual / special case elements that are used to GENERATE the src folder.
-Ex. design notes, state-of-the-art reviews...
+* `/docs/` (optional) detailed docs for the package, that render integration examples and props API
+* `/docs/storypad/`
-/dist (optional) - contains the built version of the package, if it is a library package.json - just a normal package.json
+* `/dist/` (optional) contains the built version of the package, if it is a library
-README.md - lightweight docs for this package CONTRIBUTING.md
+* `/tosort/YYYY/` (optional) - area for parking code for reference or later refactoring.
+MUST be in a subfolder with the year of parking (to help evaluate the staleness)
+* `CONTRIBUTING.md` (if public)

 ### /src structure
 As mentioned above, the src folder should contain all the source code of a package

-We follow a **FOLDER based approach**, where each component is in a named folder which contains standard-named files.
-This is bc source files usually have "related" files, ex:
-/my-component/
-↳ __fixtures for unit tests
-↳ __snapshots for unit tests https://jestjs.io/docs/snapshot-testing
-↳ __spec.tsx (unit tests)
-↳ __specs for unit tests (when grouped)
-↳ ??? examples.tsx for storybook
-↳ ~~generation for codegen / LLM
-↳ consts.ts const USED IN SEVERAL FILES (no need to put here if only used in one file, declare it closest to its use) ↳ index.css
-↳ index.tsx
-↳ reducers, selectors...
-↳ types.ts

 All the "components/parts" are organized in such a structure:
 - `index.ts(x)` = the root, entry point
 - `utils/` small utilities that could eventually be sent into a separate package
-- ... (to clarify)
-- `tosort/YYYY` temp to park files we may want to salvage / refer to.
-MUST have a year so that we know when it's time to part ;)
-- `embedded-deps/`
+- `view/` = ui. strict hierarchical model: a component can only access subcomponents, not siblings or parents
+- `services/` (optional) data providers and manipulation? remote state?
+  - TODO one day clarify
 - `controllers/` ??? components that are responsible for shared state management concerns and other stateful logic??
+  - Every time there is a need to share some state or stateful logic between different parts of the application it should be extracted into a component that we call a "controller".
+  - Important: major purpose of the controller is to share state or stateful logic only, not to sync the state with remote data.
+For that purpose we have a concept of a "service"
   - see also https://en.wikipedia.org/wiki/GRASP_(object-oriented_design)#Controller
-- `services/` (optional) data providers? remote state?
+  - TODO one day clarify

+We follow a **FOLDER based approach**, where each component is in a named folder which contains standard-named files.
+This is bc source files usually have "related" files, ex:
+/my-component/
+- `__fixtures/` for unit tests
+- `__snapshots/` for unit tests https://jestjs.io/docs/snapshot-testing
+- `*.spec.ts` (unit tests)
+- `*.stories.tsx` for storybook
+- `~~gen/` special case elements that are used to GENERATE the **current** folder.
+Ex. design notes, state-of-the-art reviews...
+- `consts.ts` const USED IN SEVERAL FILES (no need to put here if only used in one file, declare it closest to its use)
+- `index.css`
+- `types.ts`
+- `index.tsx` (the infamous barrel file ;))
-- `view/` ui?
+- `reducers.ts`, `selectors.ts`...

 ## Code